dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2667: Justice must safeguard citizens' rights.
+### T2667: Upholding justice and citizens' rights is society's responsibility.

 |Support|
 |---|